-Australia to use drivers license photo to create facial recognition database
+Australia to use drivers license photos to create facial recognition database

 The leaders of every Australian state and territory agreed to the changes at a special meeting in Canberra on Thursday morning.

-If enacted, it could affect more approximately 19 million Australians over the age of 16, when young people qualify for a learners driving license.
+If enacted, it could affect approximately 19 million Australians over the age of 16 -- the age when young people qualify for a learners driving license.

 "Imagine the power of being able to identify, to be looking out for and identify a person suspected of being involved in terrorist activities, walking into an airport, walking into a sporting stadium," Prime Minister Malcolm Turnbull told reporters Wednesday.